How to Get a Cumulative Sum in Excel If a Condition is Applied (6 Methods)

 • Choose Running Total from the Show values as a drop-down menu.

-• Then, select Product.
+• Select Product.

 Creating cumulative sum column in pivot table

-The result will show up as follows.
+The result will be shown as follows.

 Result of pivot table